cnoe-io/idpbuilder/README.md

 ```

 ### Referencing images in manifests on the idpbuilder cluster
-If you are creating a pod or a deployment of some sort, you can refernce the images on the cluster using the same image name and tag like in the following example:
+If you are creating a pod or a deployment of some sort, you can reference the images on the cluster using the same image name and tag like in the following example:

 ```
 apiVersion: apps/v1